Home

 Interaction Model

 Drag across a focused text field to erase.
-A brush stroke follows your finger.
-When you have covered enough ground - it clears.
+A brush stroke follows the finger.
+Cover enough ground and it clears.

 The threshold scales with text length.
 Short text clears in one swipe.
 A paragraph needs sustained scrubbing.